 Hindus have over a million gods, which seems excessive.

 Buddhism, which according to the Buddha isn't a religion but nobody told his followers who pray to him anyway.
 The goal of Buddhism is to follow the eight fold path.
 If you stray from the eight fold path and die, you will get a do over.
 You will keep getting sent back like some cosmic video gamer who can't turn off their console until they get it right.
 Then you won't have to come back anymore, you will have achieved Nirvana and Buddha status.
 If you really screw up your eight fold path, you could be sent back as an earthworm or a politician.

-The Redneck was raised to be a Christian, but soon came to the conclusion that unlike Genesis chapter 1 verse 27, Man and woman were not created in God's image, God was created in Man's image.
+The Redneck was raised to be a Christian, but eventually came to the conclusion that unlike Genesis chapter 1 verse 27, Man and woman were not created in God's image, God was created in Man's image.
 I think the Animists probably got it right.